harryiliffe/industrial-design-2018/docs/_posts/2018-02-28-research-materials.md

 ---

 ### Material One: 100% Wool Felt
-Felt is a textile material that is produced by matting, condensing and pressing fibers together (wikipedia).
+Felt is a textile material that is produced by matting, condensing and pressing fibres together (wikipedia).
 It is often soft and can be made in a range of different strengths and thickness.
 It is highly recyclable as it will biodegrade but still durable.

 ### Material Two: PLA